 At Christ Church we believe that mathematics develops the mind and highly valued cognitive skills, as such we appreciate the significant role it plays in the life opportunities of our pupils in the wider world.

-We have a Mastery approach to the teaching of Mathematics within the school.
+We have a Mastery approach to the teaching of Mathematics and use “Power Maths” to ensure consistence and progression across the school.
 We are linked to a Mathematics Excellence Hub, and through this, our teachers have received regular training and excellent models of good practice.